-The difference between the 2022 VNR and the first VNR is to report data not only on the progress of the 17 SDGs achievements, but also the results of studies conducted in cooperation with the United Nations Development Program: the Development Finance Assessment, the Rapid Integrated Assessment.
+The difference between the 2022 VNR and the first VNR is that the 2022 VNR reports data not only on the progress of the 17 SDGs achievements, but it also provides the results of studies conducted in cooperation with the United Nations Development Program: the Development Finance Assessment, the Rapid Integrated Assessment.
 A brief gender analysis is also presented using the methodology developed based on the example of one region jointly with UN Women.

 VNR also provides information on the participation of business and civil society representatives in the implementation of the SDGs in Kazakhstan.